leelynne/lock/README.md

 To avoid split-brain issues:
  * only use this package on servers you control running NTP.
  * Don't rely on lock expirations granularity less than few a seconds.
- * Pad lock expiration times
+ * Pad lock expiration times.